 Wedding Guy Wisdom: Since all passports must be applied for by mail, make sure to book all honeymoon and travel plans under your maiden name if you choose to change it.
 We know it’s exciting to see your 1st airline ticket printed with “Mrs. Jones”, but if your tickets don’t match your ID, it will only cause stress on your trip.
 Trust us, it’s not worth it.

-If you need to change your passport, click here for the latest information (which has undoubtedly been changed due to COVID-19).
+If you need to change your last name on a passport, click here for the latest information (which has undoubtedly been changed due to COVID-19).
 Once you have a new passport, you can work on getting new Global Entry and TSA Pre-Check cards.

 You’ll need a lot of the above as proof to get the following changed: Bank Accounts, Credit Cards, and in the Banking Department of your Employer.
 You should also look into your health coverage and insurance and go over with your fiancé what you want to do about combining them.
 Also remember mortgage, rent, and utility companies that need your new name for billing purposes.
 These are usually easy to update online by logging into your account, typing in your new name, and giving them your updating credit card info.